abhinashjain/pwn.college/babyrop/babyrop_level10_testing1/README.md

 * I ended up hardcoding all 16 bits and ran the binary multiple times hoping that at some point my hardcoded value will match the address of win() function.
 * And, it worked!

+* Note: Do not use sendline() instead use send() pwntool function to prevent adding newline character at the time of partial overwrite.